mbjarland/groovy-streaming-template-engine/Readme.md

 # Streaming Template Engine for Groovy

 ## News
+* 2014.Aug.13 - A pull request which contains the StreamingTemplateEngine has been submitted to the groovy-core project at [pull request 503](https://github.com/groovy/groovy-core/pull/503).
+This means that there is a chance that the class might make it into the groovy language some time soon.
 * 2014.Aug.13 - Updating dependency versions to gradle 1.9 and groovy 2.3.6.
 Also updated the project version to 2.3.6.1 to reflect the fact that it is now compiled against groovy 2.3.6.
 Version 2.3.6.1 is published to the maven repository referenced to in the sample_usage.groovy file and in the example further down on this page.
 * 2014.Aug.13 - Removing erroneous references to GPL in build.gradle, making it more obvious that the project is licensed under the Apache license, adding license reference to this readme, and fixing typos.
 Thank you to Etienne Studer for pointing out the deficiencies.
 * 2014.Feb.15 - Two issues ([issue #1](/../../issues/1) and [issue #2](/../../issues/2)) with this template engine are now closed thanks to a contribution by Wilfried Middleton.
 Many thanks for the infinite debug sessions and deep thinking!